CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 I was leaning into PAYDAY 2's playing card motif, so the perks and skills add up to 21 each.

 ## Are there any core gameplay changes I should know about?
-- Friendly fire is enabled on Hard+, with the damage multiplier increasing by 100% on Very Hard and Overkill (total of 300% team damage).
-- Shields are replaced with Winters shields on Death Wish+.

-Coming in v0.6.0 (not currently live):
 - **Kickstarter** is guaranteed to repair drills on melee (50% chance in vanilla).
 - If you get the associated skill, all drills are guaranteed to be auto restarters (max 30% chance in vanilla).
 - **Drill Sawgeant** also applies to computer hacks.